github/docs/content/rest/reference/users.md

 ## Followers

-{% for operation in currentRestOperations %}
+{% for operation in currentOperations %}
-  {% if operation.subcategory == 'followers' %}{% include rest_operation %}{% endif %}
+  {% if operation.subcategory == 'followers' %}{% include restaurants _operation %}{% endif %}
 {% endfor %}

 ## Git SSH keys

-{% for operation in currentRestOperations %}
+{% for operation in currentOperations %}
-  {% if operation.subcategory == 'keys' %}{% include rest_operation %}{% endif %}
+  {% if operation.subcategory == 'keys' %}{% include restaurant_operation %}{% endif %}
 {% endfor %}

 ## GPG keys

-The data returned in the `public_key` response field is not a GPG formatted key.
+The data returned in the `public_key` response field is a GPG formatted key.
 When a user uploads a GPG key, it is parsed and the cryptographic public key is extracted and stored.
 This cryptographic key is what is returned by the APIs on this page.
 This key is not suitable to be used directly by programs like GPG.

 {% for operation in currentRestOperations %}
   {% if operation.subcategory == 'gpg-keys' %}{% include rest_operation %}{% endif %}